Il0n4/100daysofcode/README.md

 ## Day 2: 19/03/19

 **Today's Progress:**
-* boolean values - in Ruby nur true oder false (2 Möglichkeiten) Only true and false are Booleans. nil is not a Boolean.
+* **boolean values** - in Ruby nur true oder false (2 Möglichkeiten) Only true and false are Booleans. nil is not a Boolean.
 0 is not a Boolean.
 The string "Hello" is not a Boolean.
 However, in a context where a Boolean is expected, Ruby evaluates them as Boolean (truthy and falsey).
-* Vergleich zweier Variablen mit ==, ungleich  !=
+* Vergleich zweier Variablen mit **==, ungleich  !=**
-  There is also the .eql? method, which results in true only if both arguments have the same type and equal values.
+  There is also the **.eql? method**, which results in true only if both arguments have the same type and equal values.
   For example:
   puts 3 == 3.0 # true
   but
   puts 3.eql?(3.0) # false
 * größer, kleiner Prinzip funktioniert auch mit strings - Vergleich basiert auf alphabetischer Reihenfolge
-* if statement: The end keyword is required to indicate the end of the if; es können mehrere Konditionen miteinander verknüpft werden. if a<7 puts "Yes" end
+* **if** statement: The end keyword is required to indicate the end of the if; es können mehrere Konditionen miteinander verknüpft werden. if a<7 puts "Yes" end
   Conditions können ineinander verschachtelt sein - if im if wird erst dann beachtet, wenn die erste Ebene erfüllt wird.
 Jedes      if benötigt in eigenes end. else ist Teil des if Statements und somit eingebettet und braucht daher kein eigenes end
-* elsif - wenn nicht dann
+* **elsif - wenn nicht dann**
-* unless - Gegenteil von if, wird nur ausgeführt, wenn Statement falsch ist.
+* **unless** - Gegenteil von if, wird nur ausgeführt, wenn Statement falsch ist.
 This code before the if executes only if the condition evaluates to true.
 The code before the unless executes only if the condition is false.